 If you already have a Canadian citizenship, you can apply for a citizen certificate here.
 The certificate is letter-sized and is not usually used unless necessary.
 We recommend that you use a more portable business card sized piece of ID.
 If you do not have your citizenship yet, you can learn more on how to apply here.

-It is inconvenient for most to bring around a certificate as it is not as portable as other forms of ID.
+Like passports, it's inconvenient for most people to carry around a paper certificate as opposed to an identification card.
 However, birth certificates are widely accepted as a valid form of identification.
 If you were born in Ontario but do not have a birth certificate, and if you're at least 13 years-old, you can learn more and apply here.

 Canadian permanent resident card (with signature)

 If you immigrated here as a permanent resident, you should have received your permanent resident (PR) card soon after you came to Canada.
-If you didn’t receive the PR card within the first 180 days, you can apply for the card here.
+If you didn’t receive the PR card within the first 180 days, of if you've lost it, you can apply for the card here.

 If you are accepted into a Canadian institution, you can receive a study permit.
 This allows you to attend Canadian educational institutes as an international student.
 Generally, students must apply for a study permit before entering Canada, but some can apply while in Canada or at the port of entry.
 It is best to learn what options are available to you by learning more on the federal site here.